-The Tepin tribe is a native of Salawati who inhabit the north coast of Salawati Island.
-They inhabit the villages of Kalyam and Solol in the Sagawin Strait.
+The Tepin tribe is a native of Salawati who inhabits the north coast of Salawati Island.
+They inhabit the villages of Kalyam and Solol.
+In the Sagawin Strait.
 The language used is called Tepin language.

 B. Fiat, Domu, Waili and Butlih

 This tribal group is a group of small tribes.
 Which are indigenous tribes of Salawati Island.
 Which inhabit the Samate, Kapatlap.
 Kalobo and Sakabu areas.
 The language used is Tepin.
 With dialect variations in each tribe.

 However, each tribe calls their language.
 According to the name of their tribe.

 The Moi tribal group, or often referred to as Moi-Maya or Moi-Pantai.
 Which inhabits the east of Salawati Island is thought to have migrated.
 From the western Great Bird’s Head plain.
 Which is the territory of the Moi tribe.

 This is very possible.
 Because, the eastern region of Salawati Island.
 Is directly facing the Bird’s Head plain.
 And is only limited by the Sele Strait.
 The language used is Moi.